rasagy/The10Books/list-dump.md

 8. Fooled by Randomness - Nassim Nicholas Taleb
 9. The Invisible Hands/Inside the house of Money - Steven Drobny

+###Anubhav Kapoor
+1. Atlas Shrugged by Ayn Rand: This book made me look back at whole of my life, each event and every choice that I made was put to test
+2. Zen and the Art of Motorcycle Maintenance by Robert Pirsig: While the characters maintain their motorcycle, you discover your twenty something self
+3. Jonathan Livingston Seagull by Richard Bach -Thanks Akshay Verenkar for this book)
+4. The Fountainhead by Ayn Rand
+5. Before Sunrise & Before Sunset by -These are movies but I wish Ethan Hawke & Julie Delpy ever thought of writing books!
+6. Godaan by Munshi Premchand: A Hindi Classic and a comment upon India's beliefs and its social skeleton - Madhu Kapoor
+7. Pride and Prejudice by Jane Austen: Classy, Witty and immensely memorable
+8. Something Borrowed; and Something Blue by Emily Griffin
+9. Love Story by Erich Segal - Omkar Kaskar
+10. Zahir by Paulo Coelho

 ###Anumeha Mittal
 1. Harry Potter Series by J.K.
 Rowling
 2. Enid Blyton books - The Famous Five, Five Find-Outers